Willow Nightingale: Japanese promotions (2022–present)

-World Wonder Ring Stardom (2024–present)

 On April 4, 2024, at Stardom American Dream 2024, Nightingale made her debut for World Wonder Ring Stardom, teaming with Saki to defeat Syuri and Konami.
 On May 18 at Stardom Flashing Champions 2024, Nightingale successfully defended her TBS Championship against Tam Nakano.

+On March 16, 2025, at Grand Princess '25, Nightingale made her return to TJPW and defeated Miu Watanabe.